|Requesting Department||DEPT OF EMPLOYEE RELATIONS|

 Reasonable accommodations requested by qualified individuals with disabilities will be made in accordance with the Americans with Disabilities Act (ADA) of 1990, as amended by the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

-- Bachelor’s degree in human resources management, marketing, psychology, communication arts, public relations, public administration or a related field from an accredited college or university.
+- Bachelor’s in public administration, business administration, human resources or a related field from an accredited college or university within the past two years (at time of application).

 Knowledges, Skills, Abilities & Other Characteristics